morays-community/morays-doc/docs/pyOASIS_NEMO.md

 ### Compile Libraries

-* OASIS libraries must be dynamically compiled to use C and Python APIs.
+* OASIS libraries must be dynamically compiled to deploy C and Python APIs.
 Create and adapt your own "make.\<YOUR_ARCH\>" file.

-* Define the following flags to ensure dynamic compilation :
+* Make sure to have the following flags to ensure dynamic compilation :

     ``` DYNOPT = -fPIC ```